 It gives us a sense of freedom and reliability, since there’s a possibility of helping others grow, while improving your own skills, as well.

-When in Belgrade, my team and I tend to gravitate towards the Smart Office co-working space.
+When in Belgrade, we tend to gravitate towards the Smart Office co-working space.
 Located in Knez Mihailova, which is the very heart of the city, it is extremely easy to find.
 Also, the overall atmosphere in this office is what motivates us go back to it every single time.

 The average download speed is 14.81Mbps.
 Given the average download speed of 12.3Mbps in Belgrade, you’re definitely getting your money’s worth.